-How to Use Monte Carlo Simulation to Plan Your Retirement
+How to Use Monte Carlo Simulation for Retirement Planning

 Monte Carlo simulation sounds intimidating—like something only PhD mathematicians and Wall Street quants can understand.
 But here's the truth: it's the single most important tool for retirement planning, and you don't need a math degree to use it effectively.